S Line (Utah Transit Authority): Sugar House (Salt Lake City)

-After crossing 500 East, the streetcar leaves South Salt Lake and enters the Sugar House neighborhood of Salt Lake City.
+After crossing South 500 East, the streetcar leaves South Salt Lake and enters the Sugar House neighborhood of Salt Lake City.
 The two S Line tracks then merge back to a single set.
-Continuing east, but now slightly to the north, it crosses 600 East and arrives at the 700 East stop at 2210 South 700 East.
-From that stop the tracks continue due east once again (at about 2210 South) and cross 700 East (SR-71).
-East of 700 East the route briefly follows along a former roadway (Sequoia Ruby Court), including an alleyway crossing, before reaching Lake Street (740 East).
-After crossing Lake Street the streetcar continues east, with another alleyway crossing, and crosses 800 East.
-Lake Street and 800 East are the other two of the three road crossings where vehicular traffic is only controlled by stop signs rather than traffic lights.
-Continuing further east it crosses 900 East.
-Immediately east of 900 East the S Line arrives at the Sugarmont stop at 2215 South 900 East.
+Continuing east, but now slightly to the north, it crosses South 600 East and arrives at the 700 East station at 2210 South 700 East.
+From that stop the tracks continue due east once again (at about 2210 South) and cross South 700 East (SR-71).
+East of South 700 East the route briefly follows along a former roadway (Sequoia Ruby Court), including an alleyway crossing, before reaching Lake Street (740 East).
+After crossing Lake Street, the streetcar continues east, with another alleyway crossing, and crosses South 800 East.
+Lake Street and South 800 East are the other two of the three road crossings where vehicular traffic is only controlled by stop signs rather than traffic lights.
+Continuing further east it crosses South 900 East.
+Immediately east of South 900 East the S Line arrives at the Sugarmont station at 2215 South 900 East.
 The streetcar also begins a stretch which runs east along the north side of Sugarmont Drive.
-At about 1010 east the tracks diverge once again before reaching the Fairmont stop, which is located immediately west of the south end of McClelland Street (1040 East) at 2216 S McClelland Street.
-The Fairmont stop is also located just north of Fairmont Park and southwest of the Granit Block.
-Fairmont stop is the last eastbound stop for Phase 1 of the S Line.
+At about 1010 East the tracks diverge once again before reaching the Fairmont station, which is located immediately west of the south end of McClelland Street (1040 East) at 2216 S McClelland Street.
+The Fairmont station is also located just north of Fairmont Park and southwest of the Granit Block.
+Fairmont station is the last eastbound stop for Phase 1 of the S Line.